davetron5000/optparse-plus/tutorial/7_logging_debugging.md

 I, [2012-02-13T21:11:05.951086 #49986]  INFO -- : Dotfiles symlinked
 ```
 The format has changed.
 Methadone reasons that if you are showing output to a terminal TTY, the user will not need or want to
-see the logging level of each message, or the time stamp.
+see the logging level of each message nor the timestamp.
 However, if the user has redirected the output to a file, this
 information becomes much more useful.

 Now, let's run the app again, but without "resetting" our fake home directory in `/tmp/fake-home`.